stormk1n/writeups/TryHackMe/Grand Larceny Auto I/method.md

     public int WantedStars { get; set; }
 }
 ```
-The state of the player can also be set, sounds 'enteresting', what if we can hijack it and set our value (6 or try 100 4 da fun of it)
+The state of the player can also be set, sounds interesting, what if we can hijack it and set our value (6 or try 100 for da fun of it)

 # Planning the hijack, gonna be a big heist

 First, in order to hijack this at runtime, we need dotnet (specifically dotnet 8)

 WHY?
-MATE, READ THROUGH THE FILES, IT AIN'T EASY

 FILE: GrandLarcenyAuto.csproj
 ```